Unitary Inequivalent Representations and Quantum Physics: Inequivalent Representations

-As stated above, Poincare invarinace leads us to select one special class of representations.
-In this section we intend to show that picking up one class of representations is not sufficient for describing some physical phenomena.
+As stated above, Poincare invariance leads us to select one special class of representations.
+In the following subsections we intend to show that picking up one class of representations is not sufficient for describing some physical phenomena.